-When a party is an active military or a retired military member, there are unique issues to consider such as jurisdiction, former spouse benefits, division of military retirement, survivor benefit plans and Thrift Savings Plans.
-Monica Frost has experience dealing with military divorce and paternity cases, representing both the service member and the Military spouse and is willing to represent clients stationed around the world who need to communicate via Zoom, Skype, phone or email.
+When a party is an active military or a retired military member, there are unique issues to consider such as jurisdiction, former spouse benefits, division of military retirement, survivor benefit plans, and Thrift Savings Plans.
+I have experience dealing with military divorce and paternity cases, representing both the service member and the Military spouse, and am willing to represent clients stationed around the world who need to communicate via Zoom, Skype, phone, or email.

 A party who was not married 20 years is still entitled to 50% of the marital portion of non-disability net military retirement, but it will only be paid directly from DFAS, if the parties were married for at least 10 years, and the party serving in the military has served as least 10 years during the marriage.